-In addition to the six core courses, students choose six elective courses or an equivalent number of masterworks courses to complete the program.
+In addition to the six core courses, students choose six elective courses (4 credits each) or an equivalent number of masterworks courses (1.34 credits each) to complete the program.
 Students may select these courses during the fall, spring, and summer terms.